mixpanel/docs/pages/docs/analysis/reports/funnels.md

 ![/Screen_Shot_2021-12-15_at_10.16.00_AM.png](/Screen_Shot_2021-12-15_at_10.16.00_AM.png)

 **Uniques**

 Unique funnels count a single entry per user (determined by distinct_id).
 Each user enters the funnel only once, and this is on the first time they perform the Step 1 event in the date range.
-Even if a particular user completes the funnel multiple times in the date range, they will only be counted towards conversion once, and on the first time they entered in the span of the funnel.
+Even if a particular user completes the funnel multiple times in the date range, they will only be counted towards conversion once, and on the first time they entered the funnel.

 **Totals**

 Totals funnels count multiple entries per user.
 Users can re-enter the funnel and every time a user enters the funnel they are counted towards conversion.
 Users may re-enter a totals funnel only after they have exited their previous attempt through the funnel.
 Users exit a funnel in 3 ways:

 1. They complete the funnel and convert to the last step,